-- Foreseeable risks: Clearly identify all study risks, including potential safety concerns and adverse events.
+• Foreseeable risks: Clearly identify all study risks, including potential safety concerns and adverse events.
 Study risks include any risks that the human subject is exposed to as a result of participation in the clinical trial.
 Consider psychological, legal, social, and economic risks as well as physical risks.
 If the risks are unknown, this should be stated.
-If applicable, any potential risk to the study personnel should be identified. - Risk management and emergency response: - Describe how safety surveillance and reporting to the IRB and FDA (if applicable) will be managed and conducted. - Describe all safety measures to minimize and/or eliminate risks to human subjects and study personnel or to manage unpreventable risks.
-Include safeguards and planned responses such as dose reduction or stopping criteria based on toxicity grading scales or other predetermined alert values.
+If applicable, any potential risk to the study personnel should be identified.

+• Risk management and emergency response:

+- Describe how safety surveillance and reporting to the IRB and FDA (if applicable) will be managed and conducted. - ❖ Describe all safety measures to minimize and/or eliminate risks to human subjects and study personnel or to manage unpreventable risks.
+Include safeguards and planned responses such as dose reduction or stopping criteria based on toxicity grading scales or other predetermined alert values. - Discuss the overall plan for provision of emergency care or treatment for an adverse event for study-related injuries, including who will be responsible for the cost of such care.

-- Discuss the overall plan for provision of emergency care or treatment for an adverse event for study-related injuries, including who will be responsible for the cost of such care. - Address any special precautions to be taken by the human subjects before, during, and after the study (e.g., medication washout periods, dietary restrictions, hydration, fasting, etc.). - Describe any special care (e.g., wound dressing assistance, transportation due to side effects of study intervention impairing ability to drive) or equipment (e.g., thermometers, telemedicine equipment, etc.) needed for human subjects enrolled in the study. - If the IRB determines that a trial presents greater than minimal risk to human subjects, the DoD requires an independent research monitor with expertise consistent with the nature of risk(s) identified within the research protocol.
+- ❖ Address any special precautions to be taken by the human subjects before, during, and after the study (e.g., medication washout periods, dietary restrictions, hydration, fasting, pregnancy prevention). - ❖ Describe any special care (e.g., wound dressing assistance, transportation due to side effects of study intervention impairing ability to drive) or equipment (e.g., thermometers, telemedicine equipment) needed for human subjects enrolled in the study. - ❖ If the IRB determines that a trial presents greater than minimal risk to human subjects, the DoD requires an independent research monitor with expertise consistent with the nature of risk(s) identified within the research protocol.
 If applicable, refer to the General Application Instructions, Appendix 1, Section B (Research Monitor Requirement), for more information on study reporting authorities and responsibilities of the research monitor. - Potential benefits: Describe known and potential benefits of the study to the human subjects who will participate in the study.
 Articulate the importance of the knowledge to be gained as a result of the proposed research.
-Discuss why the potential risks to human subjects are reasonable in relation to the anticipated benefits to the human subjects and others that may be expected to result. - Attachment 9: Data Management (no page limit): Upload as "Data_Manage.pdf".
-The Data Management attachment should include the components listed below. - Data Management: Describe all methods used for data collection, including the following: - Identifiers: Describe the unique identifiers or specific code system to be used to identify human subjects, if applicable. - Confidentiality: - Explain measures taken to protect the privacy of human subjects and maintain confidentiality of study data.
-Strategies to protect the privacy and confidentiality of study records, particularly those containing identifying information, should be addressed. - Address who will have access to study records, data, and specimens, including an acknowledgment that representatives of the DoD are eligible to review study records. - Address requirements for reporting sensitive information to state or local authorities.
+Discuss why the potential risks to human subjects are reasonable in relation to the anticipated benefits to the human subjects and others that may be expected to result. - Attachment 8: Data Management (no page limit): Upload as "Data_Manage.pdf".
+The Data Management attachment should include the components listed below. - Data Management: Describe all methods used for data collection, including the following: - Identifiers: Describe the unique identifiers or specific code system to be used to identify human subjects, if applicable.